 As a Health Coach and Personal Trainer I believe that good nutrition can transform the way we feel.
 I love sharing my healthy meal ideas and encouraging people to have fun cooking from scratch with fresh and nutritious ingredients.

-To receive my latest seasonal healthy recipes, and posts on everything from Yoga to resistance training, please follow 'Nicola Wilkinson Fitness & Nutrition' using the facebook link below.
+To receive my latest seasonal healthy recipes, and posts on everything from Yoga to resistance training, please follow my Facebook page 'Nicola Wilkinson Fitness & Nutrition'.
 For a selection of my many and varied healthy recipes please scroll down and enjoy!

 Method: Pour all juice in to your blender.
 Now add all of the other ingredients and blend till totally smooth.
 If you want your smoothie to be less thick, simply add some water, coconut water or apple juice.
 Enjoy!